Olusoga/social-media-api/README.md

 ```bash
   npm test
 ```
+## Project Architecture
+The project is architected in layers to separate concerns and improve maintainability:

+Repository Layer: Handles data access and interacts with MongoDB.
+Service Layer: Contains business logic and interacts with the repository layer.
+Controller Layer: Handles HTTP requests, interacts with the service layer, and sends responses.

 ## Contributing
    Contributions are welcome!
 Fork the repository and submit a pull request with your improvements.